Locchuong96/crawl_data/selenium/readme.md

 [target_page](https://testpages.herokuapp.com/styled/download/download.html)

 - install selenium on Windows `pip install selenium==4.2.0`
+- you can combine selenium to auto testing with unittest `pip install unittest2`
 - download [web-driver](https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/) check chrome-version on the browser `chrome://version`
 - set the link to web-driver executable-file in `PATH` os-environment variable, printout your os-variables in bash: `printenv`
 - test click download-button automaticly, the first of first you have to identify your element, right-click on `inspect` in your browser, each page have unique html architecture and each html element is going to have html-type, we will find target element and by each type and some additional attributes.